 Checklist

-In a SaaS acquisition, the technical review should test whether the platform can support the commercial story.
-A polished demo is not enough; buyers need evidence from the codebase, infrastructure, delivery process and team.
+Investors assess technical debt during acquisitions by asking whether the platform can support the commercial story.
+A polished demo is not enough; buyers need evidence from the codebase, infrastructure, deployment process, security posture, AI implementation and team.

 • What documentation exists for architecture, onboarding, incidents and operations?